WE HAVE A CHANGING PLACES TOILET

-Smooth tarmacked paths allow everyone to wander the farm park and open wire fencing allows visitors to view, pet and feed most of our animals at different heights.
+Smooth tarmacked paths allow everyone to wander the farm park and open wire fencing allows visitors to view, pet and feed our animals at different heights.

-Our wallaby enclosure has a smooth tarmaced path to envoy a wallaby encounter.
+Our wallaby enclosure has a smooth tarmacked path to enjoy a wallaby encounter.

 Ferret racing is viewed from a grass area close to a hardcore area.
 Sheep racing is viewed from a grassed area, but there is a tarmacked path immediately behind this where racing can also be seen.